robpc/git-semver/README.md

 - `dev(elop)?`
 - `.*`

-Use the `-b, --branch` argument to supply a custom ordered list of filters. `git-semver` will look for branch that has the reference as a ancestor in the order dictated by the filter list.
+Use the `-b, --branchFilters` argument to supply a custom ordered list of filters. `git-semver` will look for branch that has the reference as a ancestor in the order dictated by the filter list.
 This is useful in situtation where a commit is the ancestor of multiple branches (ie after a merge).
 In that case, one can prioritize the `main` branch over a feature branch.
 When multiple branches match a filter they will be done in reverse alphabetical order.

+Use the `-s, --sort` option to provide and alternative method for sorting branches that match a particular filter.
+The default is `desc` which sorts reverse alphabetically, but the options are `asc`, `desc`, and `semver`.

 ### Github Actions